slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/02-key-concepts.md

 Machine image
 :   A module that contains information about a virtual machine image.
-    One type of machine image is a _reference image_.
-These contain a cloud-specific reference to identify this image within the cloud.
-The other type of machine image, a _derived image_, references (directly or indirectly) a base image and includes a list of packages to install and/or recipes to configure the machine.
+    One type of machine image is a _native image_.
+These contain a cloud-specific identifier for a particular cloud
+    infrastructure.
+The other type of machine image, a _reference image_, references another image (which can be a native image or another reference image) and includes a list of packages to install and/or recipes to configure the machine.
 These modules also include input/output parameters such that the machine can be synchronized as part of a deployment.

 Deployment
 :   A module that describes a coordinated deployment of one or more